Our Top Picks

 Best Overall: SKG Wide Chute Masticating Juicer at Amazon

-“This slow-speed vertical juicer operates at 60 RPM to crush fruits and vegetables easily.”
+“This slow-speed juicer operates at 60 RPM to crush fruits and veggies.”

 Runner-Up, Best Overall: Tribest Slowstar at Amazon

-“This vertical slow juicer operates at 47 RPM and has a dual-blade auger so it cuts the food and juices faster than typical juicers.”
+“Has a dual-blade auger so it cuts the food and juices faster.”

-Best Multipurpose: Omega 6th Generation Nutrition Center Electric Juicer at Amazon
+Best Multipurpose: Omega Nutrition Center Electric Juicer at Amazon

-“Besides producing juice, you can also make nut butters, baby food, soy milk, or almond milk.”
+“Besides producing juice, you can also make nut butter, soy milk, and more.”

 Best Budget: Argus Le Slow at Amazon